 (1) Professional Standards for Vocational Technical Teachers

 (a) Application.
-The Standards for Vocational Technical Teachers define pedagogical and other professional knowledge and skills required for all teachers.
+The Standards for Vocational Technical Teachers define pedagogical and other professional knowledge and skills required for all such teachers.
 These standards are used by teacher preparation providers in preparing their candidates, by the Department in reviewing courses seeking approval, and by the Department as a basis of written and performance assessments of candidates.
 Candidates shall demonstrate that they meet the Standards:

 by passing the written and performance tests required for the preliminary license; and